What a Year for Rye and Harrison Real Estate

 As Cronin noted, “There is no seasonality to residential real estate anymore.
 Now is the right time to sell.”

 Arenas anticipates that the 2021 will be just as strong as this year’s but cautions sellers city “not to list their home above its value banking on the upcoming rush.
 City buyers are savvy.”
+People can check Fully-Verfied banking and kyc services, for the best services.

 The median sales price of a home is $1.9 million in Rye and $1.4 million in Harrison.